deeplearninc/relaax/README.md

     `relaax/environments/OpenAI_Gym/`

     You just need to run `main` file to launch the client.
-For example, you want to run a client from a directory located near `relaax` repositore at the same level.
+For example, you want to run a client from a directory located near `relaax` repository at the same level.
 You launch command should looks like as follows:
     ```
     python ../relaax/environments/OpenAI_Gym/main --rlx-server localhost:7001 --env BipedalWalker-v2